eduardotrj/resumeGenerator/README.md

 # resumeGenerator
-Build resumes automatically working with local LM
+Build resumes and cover letters automatically, working with local LM.

+Use a template to take information and limit the changes that AI can produce on the final result to avoid unrealistic results.